-If you are not familiar with the game Jeopardy, here’s a quick overview.
+If you are not familiar with Jeopardy, here’s a quick overview.
 The board is comprised of 5 categories with 5 questions in each.
 The questions are given a value of 100 – 500 points.
-Students can choose any category or point value and the goal is to have the most points by the end of the game. (when all of the questions have been asked)
+Students can choose any category or point value, and the goal is to have the most points by the end of the game. (when all of the questions have been asked)

 Fractions Jeopardy: Category 1 – Unit Fractions

 The questions in this category have students identifying unit fractions.
-It’s a good starting place in the game and will help them warm up for more difficult content in the other categories!
+It’s a good starting place in the game and will help them warm up for more challenging content in the other categories!

 Fractions Jeopardy: Category 2 – Parts of a Whole